-Choice of CAs A CA must be trusted to keep its private key secure.
+Choice of CAs

+A CA must be trusted to keep its private key secure.
 When setting up an Orbix system, it is important to choose a suitable CA, make the CA certificate available to all applications, and then use the CA to sign certificates for your applications.

-There are two types of CA you can use: A commercial CA is a company that signs certificates for many systems. • A private CA is a trusted node that you set up and use to sign certificates for your system only.
-In this section This section contains the following subsections: Commercial Certification Authorities page 285 Private Certification Authorities page 286
+There are two types of CA you can use:

+- A commercial CA is a company that signs certificates for many systems. - A private CA is a trusted node that you set up and use to sign certificates for your system only.

+Commercial Certification Authorities page 293 Private Certification Authorities page 294